Go and learn what this means, I desire mercy, and not sacrifice.

 For I came not to call the righteous, but sinners.
 (Matt 9:13)

 By Stephen W. Hiemstra

-The link of mercy and judgment necessarily brings us back to the atoning work of Christ.
-The Apostle Peter clearly linked these two ideas when he wrote:
+The link between judgment and mercy points us back to the atoning work of Christ, as the Apostle Peter observed:

 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.
 (1 Pet 1:3-5)

 The path to salvation through Christ is by way of his mercy.

 Author site: http://www.StephenWHiemstra.net